Real-Time Dam Levels

 Future Outlook & Monitoring

 The Bureau of Meteorology's climate outlooks will play a pivotal role in predicting the future inflows for this catchment.
-State water authorities utilize highly sophisticated monitoring tools to ensure every drop is accounted for.
+Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
 Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Lock 2 - Waikerie is absolutely essential.

 Location Map